Christian monasticism: Early Christianity

-Early Christian ascetics have left no confirmed archaeological traces and only hints in the written record.
+Early Christian ascetics have left few confirmed archaeological traces and only hints in the written record.
 Communities of virgins who had consecrated themselves to Christ are found at least as far back as the 2nd century.
 There were also individual ascetics, known as the "devout", who usually lived not in the deserts but on the edge of inhabited places, still remaining in the world but practicing asceticism and striving for union with God.
 In ante-Nicene asceticism, a man would lead a single life, practice long and frequent fasts, abstain from meat and wine, and support himself, if he were able, by some small handicraft, keeping of what he earned only so much as was absolutely necessary for his own sustenance, and giving the rest to the poor.

 An early form of "proto-monasticism" appeared as well in the 3rd century among Syriac Christians through the "Sons of the covenant" movement.
 Eastern Orthodoxy looks to Basil of Caesarea as a founding monastic legislator, as well to as the example of the Desert Fathers.